Legion hosts Veterans Affairs minister, MPs

-Minister of Veterans Affairs Steven Blaney fields a question from a veteran during the town hall held at the Moose Jaw Legion on Wednesday evening.
+Minister of Veterans Affairs Steven Blaney (centre) fields a question from a veteran during the town hall held at the Moose Jaw Legion on Wednesday evening.

 The Moose Jaw Legion was host to a discussion between veterans, the Minister of Veterans Affairs and MPs Ray Boughen (Palliser) and Laurie Hawn (Edmonton-Centre) Wednesday evening.